hungdtrn/llm_lib/llm_lib/examples/llm_api/README.md

 conda activate llm_lib
 python example.py --host http://HOST:PORT --sample_text "Answer the question: What do you know about the Applied Artificial Intelligence Institute?"
 ```

+Where HOST and PORT are what you recorded in Step 3.